samherring99/samherring99/README.md

 ![Banner Image](https://raw.githubusercontent.com/samherring99/samherring99/main/banner.png)

-I'm a software engineer, data science enthusiast, and smart contract tinkerer looking to expand my knowledge base by contributing to fun and interesting open source projects, as well as creating my own.
+I'm a software engineer and data science enthusiast looking to expand my knowledge base by contributing to fun and interesting open source projects, as well as creating my own!
 In my free time I love cooking 🥘, hiking 🧗🏻‍♂️, playing music 🎹, and skiing ⛷.
-I'm excited to build a growing community online through work and collaborrations that are beneficial to all.
+I'm always interested in collaborating, so please feel free to contact me at any of the links below if you're want to build together!

 ## Links
 - My website (in development) 🧪